ik2biy/NeoNextion/README.md

 library](https://github.com/itead/ITEADLIB_Arduino_Nextion) but aims to be cleaner, more user friendly and with a bit of luck, faster.

-Available through the library manager of the Arduio IDE as `NeoNextion`.
+Avaliable through the library manager of the Arduio IDE as `NeoNextion`.

-## New features

-I don't use Nextion displays in my projects anymore so this library may not allow all the features in the latest display firmware to be used.
-However I still own a few of them and am happy to work on adding new functionality if it is desired.

-If you find a feature that is missing that you want implemented let me know and I'll look at adding it for you.

 ## Links